jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 They let you have an array of reusable item slots, but crucially all actions such as insertions, removals and lookups are *always O(1)*, including worst case!
 (Assuming you preallocate all buffers)

 The usual way to implement the slot-reuse mechanism is to store some kind of a list of currently unused slots.
-There are a bunch of different ways to implement this list, from a dumb array with slot indices, a intrusive/non-intrusive singly-linked-list.
+There are a bunch of different ways to implement this list, from a dumb array with slot indices, an intrusive/non-intrusive singly-linked-list.
 They essentially do the same, except minor memory overhead differences.

 Here's how the datastructure internals could look like: